crème anglaise with saffron

 method

-1. Beat or whisk the egg yolks with the sugar until thick and pale, in a bowl without creating too many bubbles.
+2. Beat the egg yolks with the sugar in a bowl until thick and pale, without creating too many bubbles.

 Serve with something tart, a compote of gooseberries or blackcurrants.
 A bowl of fresh red currants or raspberries would work well too.